 The surprise about the popularity of Lord Dunsanys work is that he has never been adapted to the screen before with the exception of the classic It Happened Tomorrow (1944) about a newspaper that printed tomorrows headlines, which was purportedly based on a play that was taken from one of Dunsanys stories.
 Dean Spanley comes from Lord Dunsanys novel My Talks with Dean Spanley (1936).
 Dunsany was apparently a dog lover and wrote a number of stories about dogs.

 Dean Spanley is a New Zealand-British co-production from director Toa Fraser.
 Toa Fraser is a New Zealander born of Anglo-Fijian parents who had success as a playwright, most notably with No 2 (1999), loosely based on his own family experiences, and was then granted the opportunity to write/direct the film adaptation of his play with No 2 (2006).
 Fraser also wrote the script for Vincent Wards Maori Wars epic River Queen (2005) and Dean Spanley is his second film as director.
-He subsequently went onto direct a film of the ballet Giselle (2013) and the Maori Wars action film The Dead Lands (2014).
+He subsequently went onto direct a film of the ballet Giselle (2013), the Maori Wars action film The Dead Lands (2014) and 6 Days (2017) about the Iranian Hostage Crisis.
 The script comes from Alan Sharp, a Scottish writer who has a number of interesting credits, including the scripts for Ulzanas Raid (1972), Damnation Alley (1977), The Osterman Weekend (1983), Rob Roy (1995) and The Lathe of Heaven (2002).

 The New Zealand Film Commission has taken some flack in recent years from people like Peter Jackson for their staid ways and unwillingness to take chances.
 As though to prove him wrong, they funded Dean Spanley a film about a dog reincarnated as a man which surely must be the most eccentric offering to ever cross their boardroom table.
 Just trying to imagine the raised eyebrows Toa Fraser and Alan Sharp must have gotten as they pitched the project around the various production companies listed on the credits leaves you with an uncontrollable case of the giggles.